-Dr Georges El Rassi is an associate professor in orthopedic surgery at St Georges Hospital University Medical Center in Beirut.
+Dr Georges El Rassi is a professor in orthopedic surgery at St Georges Hospital University Medical Center in Beirut.
 He started his medical education in lebanon, and after doing his fellowships abroad in Europe and the US, he showed profound interest in sports medicine, arthroscopy and reconstructive surgery, in which he specialized.

 He is a polyvalent surgeon with an average of 700 surgeries a year, widely ranging from open surgeries to minimally invasive and arthroscopic surgeries.
 For the last 12 years he has concentrated mainly on advanced orthopedic joint preserving strategies, joint replacement surgeries of both upper and lower limbs, traumatology and fracture management, shoulder and upper limb surgeries, knee, sports medicine, with a special emphasis on arthroscopic surgeries.
 He follows the latest techniques focusing on a fast, non-painful recovery with optimal results.